FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Conclusion

 \section{Conclusion}

-In this paper, we present a {F}eedback-{A}ware {D}ouble C{o}ntrolling Network to make a strategy schedule and generate supportive response.
-Different from previous studies, the DFS leverages the dual-level feedback to encourage or penalize strategies rather than simply optimizing with the ground truth.
-In addition, the DCR models the context-to-strategy and strategy-to-context flow for generating the strategy-constrain response, which improves the consistency score significantly.
-Quantitative results on the ESConv show that the proposed model has achieved the SOTA performance.
-The qualitative analyses also demonstrate the importance of each component in FADO.
-For the future work, some other attributions of help-seekers could be considered, such as personal information, educational background and so on, which are worth researching in emotional support scenarios.
+In this paper, a {F}eedback-{A}ware {D}ouble C{o}ntrolling Network is proposed to make a strategy schedule and generate supportive responses.
+Different from previous studies, the DFS leverages dual-level feedback to encourage or penalize strategies rather than simply optimizing with the ground truth.
+Meanwhile, the DCR models {C2S} and {S2C} flows to generate strategy-constrained responses, which improves the consistency score significantly.
+Quantitative results on the ESConv indicate that the proposed model achieves the SOTA performance.
+Also, qualitative analyses demonstrate the importance of each component in FADO.
+For future work, some other attributions of help-seekers will be considered, such as personal information, educational background, etc., which need further investigation in emotional support scenarios.